Storm Highway by Dan Robinson

 You're just worried about money.

 I don't understand what is meant by that.
-Of course I'm worried about money, because I have groceries, health care, rent, internet access, utilities, insurance, car payments to pay every month just like you do, on top of the costs of producing my content!
+Of course I'm concerned about money, because I have groceries, health care, rent, internet access, utilities, insurance, car payments to pay every month just like you do, on top of the costs of producing my content!

 Just take a quick browse around my site and Youtube channel.
 News flash: it takes money to produce all of that.
 Not exposure, not credit lines, not likes on social media.
 More than 90 percent of what I've captured would not have been possible without license fees and ad revenue I earn from my content.
 And think about how much more I'd have been able to produce if it weren't for the huge amount of funds siphoned away from me by copyright infringers, preventing me from doing this full-time!